Tired of the cold? ‘A major warm-up is near certain’ with temps reaching 60 this weekend

 If you’re tired of the cold and ready for a dose of spring weather, brace yourself for the warmer than usual days headed our way.

-Although rain returns Monday, it should be clear by Wednesday and nearing the 60 degree mark this weekend.
+Although rain was expected to return Monday, it should be clear by Wednesday and nearing the 60-degree mark this weekend.

-“After one of the most impressive late-season cold waves in years, it now appears that a major warm-up is near certain,” Cliff Mass, a University of Washington meteorologist, said.
+“After one of the most impressive late-season cold waves in years, it now appears that a major warm-up is near certain,” said Cliff Mass, a University of Washington meteorologist.

 February was the third-coldest since records started being kept in 1945.